Spin Samurai Casino: Aussie-Friendly Payments and Seamless Gaming Experience

 - Stuck withdrawal (“Pending”):

 - Did you finish KYC?
 Did you go over your limit?
 Are they still in the pub?
-Up to 72 hours is normal, longer for public holidays.
-Grit your teeth.
+Up to 72 hours is normal for crypto “pending”, and 5–10 business days is common overall post-KYC.
+Longer for public holidays and bank wires.

 - Check your KYC, your limits, and just - wait.
 They process in order, and if you keep hitting refresh, it won’t go faster.
 Learned that the hard way.